Press Kit

 In this episode, Todd, Nick, and Percy chat about the way we pass down creative knowledge from one generation of artists to another.
 They examine the impact of the incredible María Irene Fornés on the theatre field alongside the way D. Vincent and Meguey Baker have influenced game design in the world of TTRPGs.

 Episode 23: Intimacy Choreography in TTRPGs Feat.
-Ella Mock
+Leo Mock

 -